-- 7.1.
-The Prevent Duty Guidance requires the School to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by pupils, are suitable and appropriately supervised. - 7.2.
-The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for or on behalf of the School.
+7.1.
+The Prevent Duty Guidance requires the School to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by pupils, are suitable and appropriately supervised.

-- 7.3.
+- 7.2.
+The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for or on behalf of the School. - 7.3.
 All visiting speakers will be subject to an External Visiting Speaker Risk Assessment.
 In addition, all visiting speakers will be subject to the School's usual visitors protocol 'A Guide for Visitors to The Portsmouth Grammar School'.
 This will include signing in and out at Reception, the wearing of a visitors badge at all times and being escorted by a fully vetted member of staff between appointments. - 7.4.
 The School will also obtain such formal or informal background information about a visiting speaker as is reasonable in the circumstances to decide whether to invite and / or permit a speaker to attend the School, and will review this periodically ahead of the proposed visit.
 In doing so the School will always have regard to 'A Guide for Visitors to The Portsmouth Grammar School', the Prevent Duty Guidance and the definition of "extremism" set out in KCSIE which states:

-""Extremism" is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.
-Terrorist groups very often draw on extremist ideas developed by extremist organisations."
+""Extremism" is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces."